Editor’s note: This page was last updated February 20, 2019.

 The dangers, according to Mark Lowcock, the head of the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), are “much bigger than anything any professional in this field has seen during their working lives.”

-Half the population of the war-torn country – an estimated 14 million women, men, and children – could soon face pre-famine conditions and be entirely reliant on aid to survive.
+More than two-thirds of the war-torn country — an estimated 20 million women, men, and children — face hunger.
 To make matters worse, poor sanitation and hygiene, lack of clean water, and other complications from continued conflict have led to another deadly outbreak of cholera.

 Malnourished children and pregnant women are especially vulnerable to the disease.